 - iPad Retina display support

-No film producer will disagree when we state that deliverables are hell.
-Filmmore tries to bring this nightmare to manageable proportions.
-How?
-By making a deliverable list, together with the producer, in as early a stage as possible.
+Every producer that has ever done an international co-production will agree: deliverables are hell.
+Filmmore tries to bring this nightmare to manageable proportions, by making a deliverable list in as early a stage as possible.
 The list must contain all relevant technical specifications, as well as information about (international) versions and deadlines.
 This results in a shorter list, which means fewer costs, more insight and an efficiently organized deliverable route.

-We always work in the highest possible resolution: that of the source.
-Whatever the specifications of the required master(s) are.
-And as we archive our DSM (Digital Source Master) in this same source resolution, it’s possible to create delivery items later on for future sales and delivery formats.
+We always work in the source resolution, whatever the specifications of the required master(s) are.
+And as we archive our DSM (Digital Source Master) in that same source resolution, it’s possible to create delivery items in a later stage for future sales and delivery formats.

-In our fully equipped DCP Creator suite, with 5.1 audio and a state-of-the-art OLED monitor, we can master 2k en 4k DCP’s.
+In our fully equipped DCP Creator suite, we can master 2K en 4K DCPs for cinema distribution.
 The thorough internal QC is done in our 4K Cinema.
 For us, mastering different subtitles, spoken languages, different ident-reels and/or audio description is a piece of cake.
 Naturally we always put the final approved DCP’s on LTO-tape.
 That way in the future we can still deliver you the DCP or add subtitles in a new language.

-In addition, we can handle KDM-management on a smaller scale for you.
+In addition, we can handle KDM-management for you but only on a smaller scale.
 We usually deliver a KDM for your festival- or sales-screening within 24 hours.
 For your theatrical release we deliver DKDMs to your trusted labs and those of your distributors worldwide.

-At Filmmore Amsterdam, Grading 2 is also known as the Screening Room.
-Grading and Screening in one room has advantages.
+Our Baselight projection suite is also known as the Screening Room.
+Grading and screening in one room has advantages.
 When viewing a DCP, the picture will exactly look like the grade clients have been working on.
 We pride ourselves in the fact that our picture calibration fully complies within SMPTE specifications for screening rooms.
 Which, by the way, is a factor three more demanding than regular cinemas.
-We offer 4k DCP projection with an unmatched contrast ratio of 13 camera stops.
+We offer 4K DCP projection with an unmatched contrast ratio of 13 camera stops.